sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 ## Software architecture

-The hardware-validation pipeline has three layers:
+The hardware implementaion pipeline has three layers:

 1. **Sensor layer**
    The ESP32 firmware samples the sensors and writes JSON messages to the serial port.